Worship Pilot Period: June 17-September 16, 2018

 We believe the basic themes which run through the entire Biblical story and the core values of the Christian faith are God’s unconditional love and justice for all of us and the call for each of us to embody this in our own lives.
 Our mission at Travis Park is the practice of unconditional love and justice.

 Travis Park is unconditional love and justice in action.

 Our commitment to unconditional love means that we welcome, affirm and celebrate, without judgment, ALL people.
-Yes, we mean all races, nationalities, ages, genders, marital states, and sexual orientations.
-We mean the rich, the poor, the brilliant, the ignorant, the irreverent, the powerful, the homeless, the disabled, the uneducated, the illiterate, the religious, the mentally ill, the beautiful, the ugly, the average and the merely above average.
+Yes, we mean all races, nationalities, ages, genders, marital status, and sexual orientation.
+We mean the rich, the poor, the brilliant, the ignorant, the irreverent, the powerful, the homeless, the disabled, the uneducated, the illiterate, the religious, the mentally ill, the average and the merely above average.
 We could go on and on, but we really mean everybody, and that includes you, too.